postsharp/Metalama.Samples/examples/caching/caching-2/README.md

 [!metalama-project-buttons .]

-In the previous example, we have created a simple but mighty caching aspect.
-It has however a few limitations: it does not support `void` methods or methods with `out` or `ref` parameters.
-If the aspect is applied to such methods, the aspect will generate invalid code, and the user will be left confused.
-In this example, we will ask the aspect to report an error when applied to such methods.
+In this example, we will build upon the previous example where we created a caching aspect.
+This aspect has proven to be simple yet powerful.
+However, it has certain limitations.
+One significant shortcoming which requires addressing is that the aspect does not support `void` methods or methods with `out` or `ref` parameters.
+Attempting to apply the aspect to such methods results in invalid code, often causing confusion to the user.
+This time, we will address these shortfalls by asking the aspect to notify users of the invalid target declaration by reporting an error.

 [!metalama-file ../../tests/Metalama.Samples.Caching2.Tests/Eligibility.cs]

-## Aspect code
+## Aspect Code

-To report an error when your aspect is used on an invalid target declaration, you must implement the <xref:Metalama.Framework.Eligibility.IEligible`1.BuildEligibility*> method.
-Additionally to reporting error messages, implementing this method also ensures that the aspect will not be suggested from the code refactoring menu of your IDE for these declarations.
+To report an error when the aspect is applied to an invalid target declaration, we implement the <xref:Metalama.Framework.Eligibility.IEligible`1.BuildEligibility*> method.
+Implementing this method does more than check for errors.
+It ensures that these declarations will no longer recommend the aspect from the code refactoring menu of your Integrated Development Environment (IDE).

 [!metalama-file CacheAttribute.cs from="Start" to="End"]

 > [!div class="see-also"]
 > <xref:eligibility>